deeri1x/public-instructions/asg-02-move-mom/a-and-b-level-details.md

 ## The Process

-1. Find 15 minutes between Mar 29 (M) and Apr 01 (R) where you (and your partner, if you paired up) can meet with me - you know where my schedule is!
+1. Find 15 minutes between Mar 29 (M) and Apr 09 (F) where you (and your partner, if you paired up) can meet with me - you know where my schedule is!
 You can choose a time during your tutorial on Apr 01 as well, as I'm using that tutorial for Intros.

     > _I'd suggest having a backup time (or two), just in case the slot you want doesn't work out on my end._